 The public is invited to discuss how the state court system handles cases of domestic violence, dating violence, stalking and sexual violence at four virtual community forums this month.
 The regional forums will take place September 27-30 on Zoom.
 Participants are required to register.
 The forums are part of an in-depth, statewide assessment being conducted by the Administrative Office of the Courts, the operations arm of the Kentucky Judicial Branch.
 The assessment is to identify gaps in the way the court system addresses domestic violence issues.
 The event for our area will be held from 3 until 4 pm on September 30.
 Information on signing up is available at kycourts.gov.

 IN AND AROUND KENTUCKY

-TENNESSEE—There are over 320 new coronavirus cases in Tennessee.
-The Tennessee Department of Health reported the new cases yesterday, bringing the total since the outbreak began to nearly 863-thousand-330.
-An additional nine COVID-19-related deaths were also reported, with the total number of coronavirus-attributed deaths standing at nearly 12-thousand-470.
-There are about 450 people with COVID-19 hospitalized in Tennessee.
+TENNESSEE—There are over 39-hundred new coronavirus cases in Tennessee.
+The Tennessee Department of Health reported the new cases yesterday, bringing the total since the outbreak began to nearly one-million-155-thousand.
+Over 30 additional COVID-19-related deaths were also reported, with the total number standing at over 14-thousand.
+There are over 36-hundred COVID-19 hospitalizations in Tennessee.

 TENNESSEE—A Middle Tennessee man convicted of killing his autistic son will be sentenced today.
 Joseph Daniels is expected to spend life in prison for the 2018 murder of five-year-old Joe Clyde Daniels, and other charges.
 Baby Joe’s body has never been found.
 His mother, Krystal Daniels is charged with aggravated child neglect and is expected to go on trial early next year in Dickson County.